dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Title](readme/amiresponsive.png)

-Please note - I originally started this project as a Fantasy Football Content blog/website but during development it has subsequently evolved into a blog about Django - primarily due to the quantity of content and material I was researching in relation to learning the framework, I found that writing articles about Django helped contribute to, and accelerate, the learning process.

-All elements of the Django project directory structure, and Heroku deployment have been renamed accordingly, with the exception of the overall project directory (which still bears the name `fantasyfootballcenter`)

 Below are the list of key sections of the Readme document to help users familiarize themselves with how the application was designed & developed, and how it operates.

 Please select a section to review by clicking on the hyperlinks below: